NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Package-Restore.md

 1. NuGet downloads a copy of `NuGet.exe` and `NuGet.targets` from https://www.nuget.org.
 1. NuGet saves these files, along with a `NuGet.config` file, into a `.nuget` folder at the root of the solution.
-1. NuGet updates all projects in the soluton to have them import the `.nuget\NuGet.targets` file, extending MSBuild to invoke `NuGet.exe`'s [Install Command](Command-Line-Reference#Install-Command) during build.
+1. NuGet updates all projects in the solution to have them import the `.nuget\NuGet.targets` file, extending MSBuild to invoke `NuGet.exe`'s [Install Command](Command-Line-Reference#Install-Command) during build.

 After that initial setup, building the solution through either Visual Studio or MSBuild from the command-line will restore packages during the build. `NuGet.exe` verifies package restore consent before downloading any missing packages, verifying only the 'Allow NuGet to download missing packages' setting.